PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ### 5.1 Password

 >[!Important]
->If network access is available, the IndustrialPI 4 can be accessed via the Internet.
+>If network access is available, the IndustrialPI 4 (A1000003) can be accessed via the Internet.
 Depending on how this network access is secured, in certain circumstances it may also allow strangers to log on to the device and thus gain access to data and all the functions.
-For this reason you should always choose a "strong" password and work in "headless" mode, i.e. access across the network only from devices that you know.
+For this reason you should always choose a <ins>"strong"</ins> password and work in "headless" mode, i.e. access across the network only from devices that you know.
 For example, unknown devices could log keystrokes and thereby spy on your login information.

 + First of all, connect the IndustrialPI 4 to a monitor.
 A micro HDMI is available on the IndustrialPI 4.<br/>
 + Connect a keyboard via the IndustrialPI 4 USB ports.<br/>